Stipa lepida

 - In contrast, non-native annual grasses often grow in thick carpets and can form an impenetrable thatch that chokes out other plants

-- In contrast, shallowly-rooted non-native annual grasses take resources from the soil surface (Heiple 2018)
+- Draw water and nutrients to the surface where they can be used by other plants; in contrast, shallowly-rooted non-native annual grasses take resources from the soil surface (Heiple 2018)

 - Act as highly effective carbon sinks